KULeuven-Diepenbeek/appdev-course/content/android/activities.md

 }
 ```

-In JavaFX, this is a bit simpler:
+In JavaFX, this is a bit simpler (at first):

 ```java
 public class SomeController {